OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-03.md

 ## 1 Corinthians 3:9

-For we are God’s co-workers; you are God’s field, God’s building.
+For we are fellow workers in God’s service; you are God’s field, God’s building.

 ## 1 Corinthians 3:10